Bibaa Henry and Nicole Smallman: Met PCs called murdered sisters 'dead birds'

 The 19-year-old, from Blackheath in south-east London, was jailed for life with a minimum term of 35 years last month.

-On Wednesday, Lewis, 33, and Jaffer, 47, answered misconduct allegations at the Met's Empress Building in west London.
+On Wednesday, a misconduct hearing at the Met's Empress Building in west London heard about the actions of Lewis, 33, and Jaffer, 47.

-The panel, chaired by Assistant Commissioner Helen Ball, heard Jaffer resigned as a police officer on 18 August 2021.
+The hearing, chaired by Assistant Commissioner Helen Ball, was told both officers had been sent to guard the crime scene after the bodies of the two sisters were found.

-The hearing was told both officers left the cordon they were told to guard and took pictures of the bodies of the fatally wounded sisters.
+PC Helen Tierney said Jaffer and Lewis had then left the cordon they were told to guard and took pictures of the bodies of the fatally wounded sisters.

+"Neither of them had authority or a policing purpose to do so," PC Tierney said.

-Lewis is said to have sent a WhatsApp message which said: "Unfortunately I'm sat next to two dead birds with stab wounds."
+She explained Lewis sent a WhatsApp message which said: "Unfortunately I'm sat next to two dead birds with stab wounds."

-Jaffar is then said to have sent a message in a WhatsApp group saying: "I'm here now I'll try to take pictures of the dead birds."
+Jaffer is then said to have sent a message in a WhatsApp group saying: "I'm here now I'll try to take pictures of the dead birds."

+The panel was told Lewis had denied "with confidence" that he had taken any pictures when he was questioned following his arrest.

 The hearing continues.